msbisrat/111project/README.md

 The project presentation describes the system as a two-stage architecture: a clinical prediction stage and a BRFSS/lifestyle adjustment stage.
 The current codebase contains both the older UCI-style clinical pipeline pieces and the newer BRFSS training script.

-Add this image to the repo as `docs/pipeline_architecture.png`, then include it in the README:

 ```markdown
 ![Two-stage pipeline](docs/pipeline_architecture.png)